XITRIX/Moonlight-Switch/README.md

 2. `cd` into folder

 ## Switch:
+3. Install core Switch packages `dkp-pacman -Suy switch-dev`
+4. Install other packages `dkp-pacman -Suy switch-ffmpeg switch-mbedtls switch-opusfile switch-sdl2 switch-curl switch-libexpat switch-jansson switch-glfw switch-glm switch-libvpx switch-glad`
-3. Build by `make -j4`
+5. Build by `make -j4`
-4. If it doesn't work, try to install missing packages
+6. Moonlight-Switch.nro should be created.
+If it doesn't work, try to install missing packages
-5. If it still doesn't work, god bless you!
+7. If it still doesn't work, god bless you!

 ## Switch using Docker:
 3. `scripts/build-switch.sh`